hackclub/winter/.github/PULL_REQUEST_TEMPLATE.md

-## Describe your project in 1 sentence
+## Describe your project in 1-3 sentences

 <!-- I am building a LED light display that can be controlled through an app. -->